 - 3. Employee(s) shall receive a regular week's compensation for each pay period of vacation. - 4.
+Upon execution of this contract, Union employees' leave accruals will commence on July 1 of the fiscal year of their anniversary date.
+Ie., in the fiscal year during which an employee would reach their sixth year of service, the accrual will begin on July 1, at the start, of that fiscal year. - 5.
 Vacations must be taken at a designated time by the Fire Chief.
 Once an employee has worked continuously for the Fire department for at least 10 years, up to 40 hours of vacation may be carried over into the next fiscal year with recommendation of the Fire Chief and approval of the Town Manager.
-In all instances, the decision of the Town Manager is final and is not subject to the grievance and arbitration process. - 5.
+In all instances, the decision of the Town Manager is final and is not subject to the grievance and arbitration process. - 6.
+Employees shall have the option to submit a request to the Town of Hamilton to buy back up to forty (40) vacation hours each fiscal year.
+Each vacation day will be paid out at the employee's current regular pay rate.
+The employees must notify the Fire Chief in writing prior to May $1^{\rm st}$ of each year, specifying how many days they are requesting.
+After May $1^{\rm st}$ , no additional requests or changes to previously submitted requests will be accepted. - 7.
 Any employee(s) whose employment is terminated by dismissal, resignation, retirement, and death shall be paid for any earned but unused vacation.
 An employee(s) who resigns or otherwise voluntarily terminates employment, shall give the Town at least two (2) weeks notice and, failing to do so, shall not be entitled or eligible to receive terminal vacation pay as herein provided.